Numerical Simulations of Early Universe Sources of Gravitational Waves

 14:00 - 15:00

-If the Peccei-Quinn symmetry associated to an axion has ever been restored after inflation, axion strings inevitably produce a contribution to the stochastic gravitational wave background.
+Axion strings inevitably produce a contribution to the stochastic gravitational wave background.
 Combining effective field theory analysis with numerical simulations, we show that the resulting gravitational wave spectrum has logarithmic deviations from a scale invariant form with an amplitude that is significantly enhanced at low frequencies.
-As a result, a single ultralight axion-like particle with a decay constant larger than 10^14 GeV and any mass between 10^-18 eV and 10^-28 eV leads to an observable gravitational wave spectrum and is compatible with constraints on the post-inflationary scenario from dark matter overproduction, isocurvature and dark radiation.
+As a result, a single ultralight axion-like particle with a decay constant larger than 10^14 GeV and any mass between 10^-18 eV and 10^-28 eV leads to an observable gravitational wave spectrum and is compatible with constraints from dark matter overproduction, isocurvature and dark radiation.
 Since the spectrum extends over a wide range of frequencies, the resulting signal could be detected by multiple experiments.
-We describe straightforward ways in which the Peccei-Quinn symmetry can be restored after inflation for such decay constants.
 We also comment on the recent possible NANOgrav signal in light of our results.
+I will also show that if dark matter consists of QCD axions in the post-inflationary scenario more than ten percent of it efficiently collapses into Bose stars at matter-radiation equality.
+Such a result is mostly independent of the present uncertainties on the axion mass.
+This large population of solitons, with asteroid masses and Earth-Moon distance sizes, might plausibly survive until today, with potentially interesting implications for phenomenology and experimental searches.

 Wednesday 13 August 2025